 Also, there are several generic options, that affect the overall behavior of the T3Q tool.
 The known extensions for files that are to be processed can be specified by means of a regular expression in the resourceExtensionsRegExp option.
 By default, ttcn,ttcn3 and 3mp file extensions are recognized.
 Since v1.0.1, there is also support for supplying input by means of what will be referred to as project files.
 These files specify a list of input files and directories (including wildcards).
 The projectExtension option regulates what is to be considered a project file.
 Note that this is not a regular expression option, therefore only a single value is currently supported.
+Since v1.0.3, the ignoredResourceRegExp option enables the specification of regular expressions for resources within the set of input files that will be ignored during the processing steps.
+Note that all resources in the input set will be parsed and pre-processed so that definitions within ignored resources will be still be correctly resolved during the analysis phase.
+The ignored resources will be skipped during the analysis and formatting steps (annotated with (Skipped) in the output during analysis and formatting).
+The default setting for ignored resources is .IGNORED., meaning that resources which contain IGNORED in their full path will be skipped.
 There is an option to switch recursive processing on and off (settingRecursiveProcessing).
 There is an option to switch aborting on (parsing) errors on and off (settingAbortOnError).
 Both of these options are turned on by default.
 Turning them off may result in unreliable output.
 Files that contain syntax errors will be analyzed only up to the point of the first syntax error occurrence.
 As a result, imported definitions may not be resolved correctly, which in turn may affect some of the quality checks.
 The same situation may occur if not all the resources in a test suite are processed.